 The increased spotlight shone on concussions has created more awareness for players and fans as well as rules changes.
 The NFL releases an injury report after every season.
 Increasingly, this has come under intense scrutiny by media, the union and fans.
 Even during games, fans are watching ever closer.
 When a player is injured, particularly if it’s a possible concussion, cameras follow the player and medical staff on the sideline.
 Then the cameras cut to his coach.
 Fair or not, perception becomes reality.
 Since 2017, medical examination tents have been added to each sideline for privacy.

-The concussion protocol began in 2009 in the aftermath of a disastrous appearance before Congress by Roger Goodell and other executives.
-The protocol laid out procedures for dealing with a player that is suspected of having a concussion.
-Every year it is updated for the latest medical knowledge and testing.
-Among the adjustments to the policy were requiring teammates, coaches or officials to take a player directly to a member of the medical team, and adding a neurosurgeon on the sideline who is not affiliated with the League.
+The concussion protocol was instituted in 2009 in the aftermath of a disastrous appearance before Congress by Roger Goodell and other executives.
+The protocol laid out procedures for players suspected of having concussions.
+Every year it is updated with the latest medical knowledge and testing.
+Among the adjustments to the policy were requiring teammates, coaches or officials to take an apparently concussed player directly to the medical team, and adding a neurosurgeon on the sideline who is not affiliated with the League.

 In theory, the protocol has allowed players the freedom to self-report without repercussions, although the notoriously stubborn players fight to stay on the field no matter how bad their head hurts.
 Even the players have to be reminded of the tragic circumstances that led to these changes.